sphinx-doc/sphinx/doc/theming.rst

     dimension string such as '70em' or '50%'.
 Use 'none' if you don't want a width limit.
 Defaults may depend on the theme (often 800px).

+**alabaster**
-* **alabaster** -- `Alabaster theme`_ is a modified "Kr" Sphinx theme from @kennethreitz (especially as used in his Requests project), which was itself originally based on
-  @mitsuhiko's theme used for Flask & related projects.
-  Check out at its `installation page`_ how to set up properly :confval:`html_sidebars` for its use.
+  `Alabaster theme`_ is a modified "Kr" Sphinx theme from @kennethreitz (especially as used in his Requests project), which was itself originally based on @mitsuhiko's theme used for Flask & related projects.
+Refer to its `installation page`_ for information on how to configure :confval:`html_sidebars` for its use.

   .. _Alabaster theme: https://pypi.org/project/alabaster/
   .. _installation page: https://alabaster.readthedocs.io/en/latest/installation.html

+**classic**
-* **classic** -- This is the classic theme, which looks like `the Python 2 documentation <https://docs.python.org/2/>`_.
+  This is the classic theme, which looks like `the Python 2 documentation <https://docs.python.org/2/>`_.
 It can be customized via these options: